 By: Amarra Ghani | May 30, 2018 | 4 min to read

 Bradley Mills works as a veterinarian, and that’s not the only way he takes care of animals.
 Mills is also co-owner of the Mills Family Farm.
 He said his family has been in the farming business for decades.

 “Farm life has been in my family since 1935,” he said.
 “I wanted to create that same sustainability we had growing up.
 And today, the connections you make with those who are bringing food to your table is relevant now more than ever.”

 The Mills family has served the greater Mooresville community for 10 years.
 Co-owner Nicole Mills said people are investing in local products, and it doesn’t stop there.
-While ordering meats and produce online through larger vendors has been more accessible, people are returning to their community resources again.
+While ordering meats online through larger vendors has been more accessible, people are returning to their community resources again.
 The Mills primarily specialize in beef products but also offer other meats, such as pork and lamb.